uzum4ki/qlone-mod/README.md

 * Chaingun	1024

 So, in order to let a player starts with a shotgun, a grenade launcher and a rocket launcher you can use "wpflags 14" (for 14 is 2+4+8).
 Note that players always start with the machinegun and the gauntlet.

+In addition, some dynamic cvars may be used to disable or replace an item on a map.
+The syntax is **disable_ITEM** or **replace_ITEM**, where ITEM is a valid Q3 item classname.
+For instance, to disable the Quad powerup, use `set disable_item_quad "1"`.
+If you want to replace the bullets ammo with the rockets ammo use `set replace_ammo_bullets "ammo_rockets"`.
+Note that replace does only change the classname thus only items of the same type should be safely replaced...